Diffusion Models for Imperceptible and Transferable Adversarial Attack

-To effectively utilize the above good properties of diffusion models, our work is carried out in three aspects. \emph{Firstly}, we construct the basic framework following recent real editing approaches \cite{mokady2022null, couairon2022diffedit} that inverse images to noise and then apply modifications in latent space.
-Compared with methods \cite{hertz2022prompt, parmar2023zero} that change guided text to achieve content editing, we focus on direct operations on latents, which can benefit the attack success a lot. \emph{Secondly}, we propose to deviate the cross-attention maps between text and image pixels, in which way we can transform the diffusion model into a surrogate model that can be practically deceived and attacked. \emph{Finally}, to avoid distorting the initial semantics, specific measures, including self-attention constraint and inversion strength, are considered.
+To harness the favorable attributes of diffusion models, our work encompasses three key aspects. \emph{Firstly}, we establish a foundational attack framework that initially converts clean images into noise and subsequently introduces modifications in the latent space.
+This differs from existing image editing techniques \citep{hertz2022prompt, parmar2023zero} that manipulate guided text to achieve content editing.
+Instead, we directly operate on the latents of diffusion models which can significantly enhance attack success. \emph{Secondly}, we propose to deviate the cross-attention maps between text and image pixels, in which way we can transform the diffusion model into an implicit surrogate model that can be practically deceived and attacked. \emph{Finally}, to avoid distorting the initial semantics, specific measures, including self-attention constraint and inversion strength, are considered.
 We term the proposed unrestricted attack as \emph{DiffAttack}, and our contributions can be summarized as follows:

 \begin{itemize}